Canvas Instructor Guide

 Canvas offers various roles for people in your Canvas course, such as Student, Instructor, and Designer.
 Each role comes with its own set of permissions dictating what actions and content they can access.

-Course access on Canvas and what role people are assigned is handled automatically based on course registration, teaching appointments, and which staff need to support you.
-But you can request additional access for people, if you have a clear reason to include another person in your course.
+Course access in Canvas and what roles individuals are assigned is handled automatically based on course registration, teaching appointments, and which staff need to support you.

 Who is registered automatically